forward/capify-ec2/readme.md

 ###### Via Environment Variables

 If you wish, you can define AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as environment variables, instead of specifying ':aws_access_key_id' and ':aws_secret_access_key' in the YML configuration file.

+###### Via AWS IAM Roles

+If you have IAM roles set up on your box to allow querying EC2 information you tell Fog to use IAM roles and you will not need to provide any credentials at runtime.
+For more information on IAM roles read Amazon's documentation at http://aws.amazon.com/iam/

 ###### Ordering